Polygon Validators & Staking

 Validators

 A validator is an operator responsible for running Polygon PoS validator infrastructure, participating in validation and checkpoint-related duties, and helping secure the network.
 Polygon documentation describes a maximum active validator set of 105 validators.
 Validator quality is not just a function of size.
-Reliability, health, commission, transparency, and stake distribution all matter.
+Reliability, stake momentum, commission, transparency, and stake distribution all matter.

 Delegation